workingDog/AgroAPI/README.md

 **AgroApi** is a small Swift library to connect to the [**OpenWeather Agro API**](https://agromonitoring.com/api) and retrieve the chosen data.
 Made easy to use with SwiftUI.

-Includes, the Polygons and Satellite Imagery APIs.
+Includes, the Polygons, Weather and Satellite Imagery APIs.

 #### Polygons API

-Polygons API provides for polygon creation, adding data, removing a polygon and listing information about one or more polygons.
+The Agro Polygons API provides for polygon creation, adding data, removing a polygon and listing information about one or more polygons.
 You can also retrieve the list of polygons from your account page.

 Reference: [Polygons](https://agromonitoring.com/api/polygons)